pola-rs/polars-book/user_guide/src/lazy-api/lazy-query-create.md

 We create a lazy query from the Reddit CSV data and apply some transformations.

-We are using the lazy API here because we start the query with `pl.scan_csv` instead of `pl.read_csv`
+By starting the query with `pl.scan_csv` we are using the lazy API.

 ```python
 {{#include ../examples/lazy_api/snippet1.py::9}}